Identifiability in Dynamic Acyclic Networks with Partial Excitations and Measurements: Dynamic Transpose Networks

 where $\tilde{G} = G^\top$, $\tilde{R} = C^\top$, and $\tilde{C} = R^\top$. \end{definition}

-The transpose network in \eqref{eq:nettrans} is defined as the conceptually dual dynamical model of \eqref{eq:net}, and it has the same set of vertices with all of the edges reversed compared to the orientation of the corresponding edges in the original network \eqref{eq:net}.
+The transpose network in \eqref{eq:nettrans} is defined as the conceptually dual dynamical model of \eqref{eq:net}, and it has the same set of vertices with every edge reversed compared to the orientation of the corresponding edge in the original network \eqref{eq:net}.
 Furthermore, all the excited (measured) vertices in the original network become measured (excited) ones in the transpose network.
-The relation between the identifiability properties in the original and transpose networks can be derived (see the proof in Appendix~\ref{ap:lem:dualty}).
+The relation between the identifiability properties in the original and transpose networks is presented in the following lemma, see its proof in Appendix~\ref{ap:lem:dualty}.

 \begin{lemma}[Duality in identifiability] Let $\mathcal{M}^\prime : = \{\tilde{M}(q,\theta) = (G(q,\theta)^\top, C^\top, R^\top), \theta \in \Theta\}$ be the parameterized model set of the transpose network \eqref{eq:nettrans}.
 Then, the following statements hold. \begin{enumerate} \item A module ${G}_{ij}$ is identifiable in $\mathcal{M}$ if and only if the module $\tilde{G}_{ji}$ is identifiable in $\mathcal{M}^\prime$;